pbaranski/rest-api-demo/README.md

 - GUI
 - API

-All data are stored in
+All data (such as users and other entities) are stored in json file.

 # Deploy `rest-api-demo` to `Heroku`